 The small protein building blocks that make up a protein are contained in sufficient quantities in animal foods, especially in red meat, eggs, fish, nuts and cheese.
 If these foods are often on the menu and you have a varied diet, additional supplementation with BCAAs and EAAs does not make sense.

 The truth is: This statement is not always true.
 This can be shown with the following example: The curcumin contained in turmeric is difficult for the body to absorb on its own.
-In connection with fat or the active ingredient piperine contained in black pepper, the bioavailability of curcumin can be significantly improved so that the substance can develop its full effect.
+However, in combination with fat or the active ingredient piperine contained in black pepper, the bioavailability of curcumin can be significantly improved so that the substance can develop its full effect.

 The truth is: Food supplements are not absolutely necessary for a balanced and varied diet, but - as the name suggests - they can certainly complement them.
 Especially if you are very active at work or in sports and therefore have a higher need for certain nutrients.
 Then vitamins, minerals or protein shakes can complement your diet in a meaningful way.